EN

 Bram Asscher was a classmate of Margot Frank at the Jewish Lyceum, Amsterdam.
 He wrote a letter from camp Westerbork to his mother in which he mentions seeing Margot and her family.

 Abraham (Bram) Asscher was a son of Eliazer Asscher (1878-1935) and Stephanie Fischer (1895-unknown).[1]
-His father was a diamond merchant and a brother of Abraham Asscher, one of the two presidents of the Jewish Council.
+His father was a diamond merchant and a brother of Abraham Asscher (1880-1950), one of the two presidents of the Jewish Council.[2]
 Of three children, Bram was the middle child.
-He had an older brother, Isaäc Jacques Asscher (1916), and a younger one, Jacob (Jeannot, Jean) Asscher (1925).[2]
+He had an older brother, Isaäc Jacques Asscher (1916), and a younger one, Jacob (Jeannot, Jean) Asscher (1925).[3]

 In school year 1941-42, Bram was a classmate of Margot Frank in class 4B2 at the Jewish Lyceum, Amsterdam.[4]
 In school year 1942-'43 he was in class 4B and in early September 1943 he was even enlisted for the fifth grade.[5]
 But that was no to be.

 After the death of Bram's father in 1935 at the age of 57 in Paris, his mother married Dirk Leendert Tollenaar, a Gentile, in March 1941.[6]
 As a result, she had a Sperre — an exemption from deportation — as a mixed marriage.
 Her sons, however, as children of two Jewish parents, did not have this protection.
-Together with his brother Jeannot, Bram was transported to the Westerbork transit camp on 29 September 1943.
-On 13 September 1944 he was deported as part of the 'diamond group' to the Sternlager of Bergen-Belsen concentration camp.
-Both brothers survived the camps and were liberated in Hillesleben in May 1945.[5]

 Eldest brother Jacques was an Engelandvaarder, someone who after the capitulation of the Dutch armed forces left the occupied territories of the Netherlands with the intention of reaching England in order to join the Allied Forces and to continue the struggle against the Axis powers.[7]
 In April 1941, Jacques left by train for Brussels and travelled via Paris to Spain, then Portugal, from where he flew to New York.
 After being approved for military service, he embarked in Canada aboard SS Queen Elizabeth and arrived in Scotland in December 1942.[8]